lexxai/Show_tempareture_from_BLE_ADV_ATC_MiThermometer/README.md

 This project shows telemetry data from a Bluetooth BLE advertising device of type 'ATC_MiThermometer'.
 It decodes telemetry data (PVVX) after applying custom firmware from [pvvx/ATC_MiThermometer](https://github.com/pvvx/ATC_MiThermometer) (forked from [atc1441/ATC_MiThermometer](https://github.com/atc1441/ATC_MiThermometer)) for the Xiaomi Thermometer LYWSD03MMC.

 <img src="https://user-images.githubusercontent.com/3278842/204167827-ad60ba14-c568-4914-939f-60d522297c80.png" width="150" height="150">

-## New Features (Version 0.2.0):
+## New Features (Version 0.3.0):

 - **Refactored Code to Use Classes**: The original code (version 0.1.0) has been rewritten to use object-oriented programming (OOP) principles, leveraging classes for better structure and maintainability.
 - **Async Support with `asyncio`**: Major parts of the code have been refactored to use asynchronous programming with `asyncio` to improve performance, especially for handling I/O-bound tasks.
 - **Alarm System**: Added an alarm system with configurable low and high temperature thresholds.
 Alerts are triggered when the temperature exceeds or drops below these thresholds.
 - **Notification Modules**: Integrated a set of notification modules to notify users about alarm events.
 The notification system supports various output methods, including console, logging, and Discord messages.
+- **Multi-Platform Notifications**: Added support for platform-specific notification systems:
+  - **Windows**: Uses `windows-toasts` for native notifications with history support via `winrt-Windows.UI.Notifications`.
+  - **macOS**: Uses `pync`, a wrapper for `terminal-notifier`, to provide basic notification functionality.
+  - **Linux**: Integrates the `plyer` package for notifications (not yet fully tested).
 - **Design Patterns for Notifications**: Used design patterns to define multiple methods for notifications and outputs, making the system more flexible and extensible.
 - **Async Output via Queue Tasks**: Output modules now support asynchronous processing using queue tasks, enabling more efficient handling of data.
-- **Logger Synchronization**: The logger module uses queue tasks for async output and is synchronized with the output module using a `Lock` to ensure async safe operations.
+- **Logger Synchronization**: The logger module uses queue tasks for async output and is synchronized with the output module using a `Lock` to ensure async-safe operations.
 - **Configurable Parameters via Console**: Added parameters that can be controlled via the command line when running the console application.
 Common settings can now be read from the environment or from an `.env` file, making the configuration process more flexible and environment-specific.
-- **Windows `.exe` Build**: Present scripts are included for building a Windows `.exe` version of the application, making it easier to run the tool natively on Windows OS without needing a Python environment.
+- **Windows and macOS `.exe` Build**: Present scripts are included for building a `.exe` version of the application.
+The build process has been tested on both Windows and macOS, making it easier to run the tool natively on these platforms without needing a Python environment.
 - **Poetry for Package Management**: The project uses [Poetry](https://python-poetry.org/) for dependency management and packaging, ensuring consistent environments across development and production setups.

 This is a very simple script for decoding telemetry from Bluetooth advertising thermometer data.